psibr/REstate/README.md

 # REstate

-REstate is a library that allows you to define portable state-flows (state-machine based workflows).
+REstate is a portable state-flow system.
+It allows you to define a set of possible states that a program can exist in and what input will cause the transition between any two states.
+When it transitions into a given state, you can define an action that will execute arbitrary code.
+This can be used to build complex, but deterministic and predefined systems, such as workflow systems or distributed systems.

-A `Schematic` may be defined on one server or workstation, but then used on others.

-`REstateMachine`s can call arbitrary code through the connector system, provided the connector exists on the system where it is running.
+A `Schematic` may be defined on one server or workstation, but then used on others. `REstateMachine`s can call arbitrary code through the connector system, provided the connector exists on the system where it is running.

-Given the following REstate schematic, represented in DOT Graph:
+### Given the following REstate schematic, represented in DOT Graph:

 ![EchoMachine Schematic in DOT Graph](https://github.com/psibr/REstate.Engine/blob/master/LoggerMachine-Diagram.svg)

-Here is the code to build the schematic:
+### Here is the code to build the schematic:

 ```csharp
 var schematic = REstateHost.Agent